TRAINING FOR SCHOOLS IN CHILD PROTECTION, SAFER RECRUITMENT AND ATTENDANCE

-See 'TRAINING RESOURCES' page for more details of each package and how to order.
+See 'TRAINING RESOURCES' page for more details of each package and how to purchase them.

 Child Protection in Schools 2014: Designated Senior Person/ Safeguarding Lead Audit Pack with 'Train the Trainer' Level 1 INSET presentation and supporting materials

 Preventing and Managing Allegations of Abuse about School Staff: 3 self-study Modules and Governor/Staff Training Pack with PowerPoint, handouts etc.

 Attendance and Absence - an Audit, Study and Train Resource to help you manage registration and your school's statutory, strategic and pastoral responsibilities.

 NEW: Self-study + Portfolio course for school-based attendance workers.
 A 4 Unit programme for LAs and other groups/consortia to purchase, run and accredit.
 See 'TRAINING RESOURCES'.

 Looking for advice?
 Click on 'USEFUL DOCUMENTS' for downloadable documents and Guidance on attendance, child protection and other issues relevant to children's welfare in education or contact me via 'CONTACT AND QUESTIONS'.